SynapseY-corp/RobloxExecPatcher/README.md

 1. Create a folder at disk C and call it whatever you want
 2. Create a file: log.txt
-3. Download settings.json and RobloxExecPatcher.exe
+3. Download settings.json and ExecPatcher.exe
-4. Put settings.json and RobloxExecPatcher.exe to folder that you created
+4. Put settings.json and ExecPatcher.exe to folder that you created
-5. Launch RobloxExecPatcher.exe as admin
+5. Launch ExecPatcher.exe as admin
 6. Wait until message pop up with text "No errors"
 7. Done!